EndlessSora/DeeperForensics-1.0/dataset/README.md

 ## Dataset Structure
-After you download all the files, simply run the script provided in the dataset root:
+After you download all the files, simply run the script (bash version >= 4) provided in the dataset root:
 ```bash
 bash unzip.sh
 ```